ebanner/tampadevs/readme.md

 Pushing to `master` will automagically deploy to Netlify, which spits out the site at [tampadevs.com](https://tampadevs.com).

 However if you want to test something… `npm run build` is your friend.

-This theme is forked from [KingdomCode](https://kingdomcode.org.uk/)

 ## TODO

 - Google analytics is using the old UA functionality, needs to be ported to new setup.
 See how `basics.json` is consuming the tag analytic ID

+- Add Netlify CMS